 - Articulation meeting during the Spring semester for all Elementary feeder schools points of contact is scheduled at Stone Magnet in the Media Center to provide registration, orientation, and STEAM Expo resources to assist in the transition of 6th graders to the middle school. - Articulation and High School Informational meetings are held in November or December (Fall semester) for all feeder high school programs to assist in the transition of 8th graders to high school.
 These meetings provide valuable information for parents and students when making a decision to attend a public high school of their choice.
-Important application and program information is shared and provides parents/students the opportunity to ask questions and visit high schools at campus open houses. - The STEAM Expo occurs in March for all incoming 6th grade students/parents and out of area magnet students (7/8) allowing them an opportunity to view all school teams, programs, clubs, performing arts, and electives that Stone Magnet offers students. - 6th grade Orientation in March (during the day field trip for all feeder elementary 6th grade students and new out of area magnet students) that provides information about programs and school expectations. - New student Orientation is held the Saturday immediate following the Fall Registration at Stone.
-Students rotate through a series of meetings with counselors, Admin, and participate in a scavenger hunt on campus to become familiar with the layout of the campus and prepare for the first day of school. - 2.
+Important application and program information is shared and provides parents/students the opportunity to ask questions and visit high schools at campus open houses. - The STEAM Expo occurs in March for all incoming 6th grade students/parents and out of area magnet students (7/8) allowing them an opportunity to view all school teams, programs, clubs, performing arts, and electives that Stone Magnet offers students.

+- 6th grade Orientation in March (during the day field trip for all feeder elementary 6th grade students and new out of area magnet students) that provides information about programs and school expectations. - New student Orientation is held the Saturday immediate following the Fall Registration at Stone.
+Students rotate through a series of meetings with counselors, Admin, and participate in a scavenger hunt on campus to become familiar with the layout of the campus and prepare for the first day of school. - 8th grade to 9th grade Orientation provides information about High School programs and High School expectations. - 2.
 COLLEGE AND CAREER READINESS This section is required for schools with 9, 10, 11 or 12.
 This section meets the requirements of Sections 20 U.S.C. § 6314(b).